 We represent individuals across the United States who were injured due to exposure to toxic or potentially toxic substances, including purportedly safe substances that may have been released into the environment at toxic levels or substances that may have been improperly labelled.
 We have dealt with numerous types of chemicals, lead and other alloys, and chemical compound derivatives in our cases.
 We have extensive experience working with state and federal environmental protection agencies in addressing toxins in drinking water, ground water, soil, and air, as well as associating with subject matter experts on scientific, environmental, medical, and property value issues.
 We are frequently court-appointed Lead or Co-Lead Counsel to oversee large class or mass actions.
 Our experience includes handling two of the largest water contamination class action lawsuits in the United States—In re Flint Water Cases, and Carey, et al., v.
 E.I.
 DuPont De Nemours and Co., Inc. We have also successfully litigated toxic tort mass actions in jury trials.

-We litigate all types of toxic tort lawsuits, including class actions, before juries and appellate courts, including those that involve:
+We litigate all types of environmental toxic tort lawsuits, including class actions, before juries and appellate courts, including those that involve:

 - Contamination of water, including drinking and ground water